-Accessible Assessment for Students who are Blind or Have Low Vision– 9 am-12:30 pm
+Accessible Assessment for Students who are Blind or Have Low Vision

-This half-day session will explore the use of educational assessment with students with vision impairment, through a mix of theory and practical activities.
-We will explore educational assessment concepts like validity and reliability, and the information that different assessments might offer about what a student with vision impairment knows and can do.
-We will consider the notion of reasonable adjustments and what this can mean for students with varying accessibility needs when encountering different assessments.
-Lastly, we will investigate ways to develop a better understanding of what a student with vision impairment knows and can do through creative, evidence-based approaches to assessing knowledge and skills.
+This half-day session explored the use of educational assessment with students with vision impairment, through a mix of theory and practical activities.
+We explored educational assessment concepts like validity and reliability, and the information that different assessments might offer about what a student with vision impairment knows and can do.
+We considered the notion of reasonable adjustments and what this can mean for students with varying accessibility needs when encountering different assessments.
+Lastly, we investigated ways to develop a better understanding of what a student with vision impairment knows and can do through creative, evidence-based approaches to assessing knowledge and skills.

 Learning outcomes: Participants will:

 - engage with educational assessment tools for students with vision impairment